hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 ![deseq1](../img/deseq_obj1.png)

-You can use DESeq-specific functions to access the different slots and retrieve information if you wish.
+You can use DESeq-specific functions to access the different slots and retrieve information, if you wish.
 For example, suppose we wanted the original count matrix we would use `counts` (*Note: we nested it within the `View` function so that rather than getting printed in the console we can see it in the script editor*) :

 	View(counts())